 “Making sure children will be safe and well supervised during a playdate often means asking the host parents about key safety issues.
 However, our poll suggests that many parents are not proactive when it comes to having these conversations.”

 The report is based on responses from 881 parents who had at least one child ages 4-9.
-In response to a playdate invitation at the home of a family they don’t know well, 22% of parents would let their child have the playdate without them there while 43% would stay with their child.
-Another 22% would say no to the playdate invitation.
+When invited to a playdate at the house of a family they don’t know well, 22% of parents would let their child go without them, while 43% would stay with their child.
+Another 22% would decline the offer to a playdate.

 Influences on parent decisions about playdates include the child being shy around strangers (17%), being afraid of certain pets (11%), having a food allergy/special diet (8%), or having a health condition (6%).